UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 While steady ping means consistency, jitter shows how much your internet connection latency jumps around.

-These three terms are frequently used interchangeably by casual users, but understanding the nuance between jitter vs latency is key to diagnosing your connection health.
-You can easily purchase a fast internet plan with high bandwidth and low ping, yet still suffer from high jitter that makes your daily remote work tasks feel incredibly unstable.
+These three terms are frequently used interchangeably by casual users, but understanding the nuance between latency, ping, and jitter is absolutely key to diagnosing your connection health.
+You can easily purchase a fast internet plan with high bandwidth and a generally low response time, yet still suffer from high delay variations that make your daily remote work tasks feel incredibly unstable.

 MetricDefinitionHow it Feels